Yulia Skripal Says She And Father 'Lucky' To Survive Attack With Nerve Agent

 The daughter of an ex-double agent who survived a nerve agent attack in the U.K. earlier this year says she and her father are "lucky" to have survived the assassination attempt and that she hopes to return eventually to her home in Russia.

-Yulia Skripal and 66-year-old Sergei Skripal spent weeks in critical condition after they were found unconscious at a shopping center in Salisbury on March 4.
+Yulia Skripal and 66-year-old Sergei Skripal spent weeks in critical condition after they were found unconscious at a shopping center in Salisbury, England, on March 4.
 A lethal nerve agent developed in Russia during the Cold War was blamed for the attack.

 Yulia, 33, was discharged from the hospital in early April and her father was released last week.